abdulisik/creator-finder/README.md

 #### **5.8 Style and Polish UI Elements**

-- **Objective**: Add final polish to UI elements to enhance user experience.
+Polish the UI elements to enhance user experience.
-- **Tasks**:
-  - Style the search bar, input fields, and buttons with subtle CSS improvements (e.g., rounded edges, shadows).
-  - Add hover effects on buttons and links for a more interactive experience.
-  - Ensure consistency across pages in terms of font, colors, and spacing for a cohesive look.

 ## SWOT Analysis